fabrikant/AudiobooksGreen/README_en.md

 1.  **HTTPS Only:** Only secure (HTTPS) connections are supported.
 Establishing a standard HTTP connection on a real device (not an emulator) is impossible.
 1.  **Image Proxy:** All images are downloaded through Garmin's proxy server.
 This behavior cannot be changed.
 1.  **Data Format & Size:** Watches can only receive data (response body) in JSON and plain/text formats.
 The maximum response size a watch can handle is 8kB.
-If the response exceeds this limit, an error code -402 (negative 402) will be returned.
+If the response exceeds this limit, an error code -402 (minus 402) will be returned.
 1.  **No Incoming Headers:** Access to incoming headers is completely absent, meaning there's no way to receive cookies.
 1.  **Limited Outgoing Headers:** Capabilities for setting outgoing headers are extremely limited.
 1.  **HTTP Methods:** Only GET, POST, DELETE, and PUT methods are implemented.
 Methods like PATCH or UPDATE are entirely missing.